 I was never a kid.
 I was always an old man.

-Fair enough.
 What do you think of the current state of music?

-It’s difficult for me because my age is getting on and I don’t really have a lot to do with today’s music, but you see, my son [the pop singer Chesney Hawkes] is in the business and we still have a lot to do with the music business as he’s always doing things in music with different people and so we go into London a lot.
+It’s difficult for me because my age is getting on and I don’t really have a lot to do with today’s music, but you see, my son [the pop singer Chesney Hawkes] is in the business and we still have a lot to do with the music business as he’s always doing things in music with different people and so we go to London a lot.
 Yeah, it’s still a good business and we’re still very much involved.

 Yes, we were lucky they found us and turned The Beatles away.
 But then, well, you know what happened after that…!

 No, no. That’s a load of rubbish.
 That was just a rumour.
 Somebody said that Paul McCartney had been replaced in 1966, but no, no, rubbish.
-We knew the Beatles when they lived in Liverpool, and we played concerts with them before they had success, really.
+We knew The Beatles when they lived in Liverpool, and we played concerts with them before they had success, really.
 And we knew them very well and they were just ordinary nice people.
-We knew most of the bands of that time, and we were all good friends because in those days we would play concerts throughout the country and we would meet other bands in many places to have a cup of tea, a sandwich or something, and we were friends with all of them.
+We knew most of the bands of that time, and we were all good friends because in those days we would play concerts throughout the country and we would meet other’s bands in many places to have a cup of tea, a sandwich or something, and we were friends with all of them.
 We were so lucky, we met most of the people in the business.